 Computers normally do arithmetic in units of a particular size, such as a 32-bit word.
-Regardless of the size of the variables, comparisons use this native word size and require a constant amount of time.
-In practice, comparisons of two 32-bit values take constant time, even though 32 is much greater than $\log n$.
+Regardless of the size of the variables, comparisons use this native word size and require a constant amount of time since the comparison is implemented in hardware.
+In practice, comparisons of two 32-bit values take constant time, even though 32 is much greater than $\log n$ .
 To some extent the truth of the proposition that there are constant time operations (such as integer comparison) is in the eye of the beholder.
 At the gate level of computer architecture, individual bits are compared.
-However, constant time comparison for integers is true in practice on most computers, and we rely on such assumptions as the basis for our analyses.
+However, constant time comparison for integers is true in practice on most computers (they require a fixed number of machine instructions), and we rely on such assumptions as the basis for our analyses.
 In contrast, Radix Sort must do several arithmetic calculations on key values (each requiring constant time), where the number of such calculations is proportional to the key length.
-Thus, Radix Sort truly does $\Omega(n\log n)$ work to process n distinct key values.
+Thus, Radix Sort truly does $\Omega(n \log n)$ work to process n distinct key values.